Kira-Legacy/CV/README.md

 # CV
-(These article is before developing the whole webpage).
+(This article is before developing the whole webpage).

 Developing my Curriculum Vitae as a website using HTML and CSS.
 After developing the website, hosting it to the Internet.